prefertwo/interviews/TheTED/Chapter1.md

 Be kind with people.

-Start with your family, don`t go mad one more time.
+Start with your family, don′t go mad one more time.

 Stop judging, see the good in them and remember that you love them more than anything.

 In your working life, being kind and nice can bring you more respect from people who surround you than being bossy and agressive.

-Learn to say "No" often(for the right reasons), people will accept more and value your "Yes" more, because your time`s value will increase.
+Learn to say "No" often(for the right reasons), people will accept more and value your "Yes" more, because your time′s value will increase.

-You don`t need to be scary to be respected.
+You don′t need to be scary to be respected.

-It`s about building trust and healthy long term relationships.
+It′s about building trust and healthy long term relationships.

 Try this and in two years from now your reality will be so different.